linlinlearning/url-shortener/README.md

 - Click the copy button to copy the shortened URL to your clipboard.

 ## Getting started
+Make sure to install node.js and npm first.

 1. Clone the project
 ```
 git clone https://github.com/linlinlearning/url-shortener.git